ComputerMentorsGroup/MTA-HTML5/Exercises/Readme.md

 <a name="top"></a>
 # Practical Exercises

 #### Use these exercises to challenge and practice what you've learned in your lessons.
 These may contain features you'd like to implement into your own portfolio.
-It is recommended to attempt these using Codepen.io before implementing into your own designs.
+It is recommended to attempt these using Codepen.io or c9.io before implementing into your own designs.